Affiliated Nature Preserves

 - T.L.
 Davis Preserve is a 10 ha (25 acre) preserve along the Elkhorn River that supports a gradient of remnant ecosystems from Loess Hill Mixed-Grass Prairie and Savanna on hilltops to Eastern Deciduous Forests on lower slopes.
 Management of T.L.
 Davis Preserve is the responsibility of the Department of Biology although ownership is with the University of Nebraska Foundation.

-- Turkey Creek Preserve is a 241 ha (595 acre) preserve situated along the hills adjacent to and west of the Missouri River floodplain that supports a diversity of ecosystems, from restored tallgrass prairie and savanna, to woodlands, including lake and creek habitats.
-UNO presently advises the preserve on issues related to preserve use and management but is available to expand involvement as appropriate.
+- Turkey Creek Preserve is a 370 ha (915 acre) preserve situated along the hills adjacent to and west of the Missouri River floodplain that supports a diversity of ecosystems, from restored tallgrass prairie and savanna, to woodlands, including lake and creek habitats.
+UNO collaborates on Preserve management with faculty serving on the Charitable Foundation Board and in the position of Preserve Director.

 Details of availability and use of affiliated preserves is described on individual preserve web page (see links above).